navgurukul/newton/samvaad-tech-201/Lets_learn_about_PPT.md

 ### Since you have learned about PPt we will try and make a PPT file about any topic that you like:

+## And let us answer few questions and see how we understood.
+Come on lets go

+1. What is the full form PPT?
+2. Where is it used?
+3. Is PPT necessary in our projects? if yes,why?
+4. What did you learn in the example video?
+5. Have you ever done any PPT before?

 ## Tips: